Welcome to this tutorial, which will introduce you to basic scripting in Qlik Sense.

 You can load data using the data manager or the data load editor.
 You use the data load editor when you want to create, edit and run a data load script.

 After completing this tutorial, you should be comfortable with loading data using scripts, editing scripts, and transforming data.

 You should be familiar with the basics of Qlik Sense.
 That is, you have created apps and visualizations.

-You require access to the data load editor and should be allowed to load data in SaaS editions of Qlik Sense.
+You require access to the data load editor and should be allowed to load data in Qlik Sense Enterprise on Kubernetes.

 What you need to do before you start

 Download this package and unzip it on your desktop: